 Green chili sauce recipe in early summer is just my favourite, both as a connoisseur of choice healthy foods and as a chiropractor.

 These little beauties will transform an otherwise dull but healthy dish into a gastronomic delight.
 In the seeds and the placenta that holds them is the anti inflammatory for your angry joints and muscles.
-Read more about anti inflammatory chili.
+Read more about anti inflammatory chili at the link

 The whole pepper family is one part of getting onto an anti inflammatory diet.